Lipid and Metabolism Associates

 - High levels of triglycerides: Fatty substances in the blood that can cause heart disease, stroke and pancreatic disease

-Before your first appointment, please ask your referring physician to send us your medical records and, if applicable, test results or images (e.g. X-rays or CT scans).
-During your initial appointment, your physician will perform a physical evaluation and may order additional images or a blood test.
+Before your first appointment, please ask your referring physician to send us your medical records and, if applicable, blood test results or images (e.g. X-rays or CT scans).
+During your initial appointment, your physician will perform a physical evaluation and may order additional tests.

 Based on the findings, your physician will diagnose your symptoms and develop a personalized treatment program to address your condition.